THE TAG BLOG

 Sellers bear the cost of payment processing fees multiple times for the same item

-THE SOLUTION IS FOUND IN THE RETURN TAG
+THE SOLUTION IS FOUND IN THE ANTI-RETURN FRAUD TAG

-Typically costing less than 50-cents per item, the 360 ID Tag solution is well worth the investment, protecting you from unscrupulous buyers and unreasonable merchant fees.
+Typically costing less than 50-cents per item, the 360 ID Tag solution is well worth the investment, protecting you from unscrupulous buyers and unreasonable merchant return fees when an act of ecommerce return fraud is committed.

 Ship your item with a 360 ID Tag attached.
 Customers can still try the item on with the return tag attached.

-Let us know in the comments below how your business has been impacted by Paypal's policy change.
+Let us know in the comments below how your business has been impacted by this Paypal refund policy change

 CHELSEA DUHS - FOUNDER 360 ID TAG